Frequently Asked Questions (FAQs)

 Can I export my Night Vision equipment outside of Australia?

-It is important to note that IITs can be imported into Australia without restrictions.
-However, when it comes to exporting these technologies, the appropriate permit or license must be obtained to ensure compliance with the regulations set by the Defence Exports Control Office.
+However, when it comes to exporting them, the proper permit or license must be obtained to ensure compliance with the regulations and to maintain the security and integrity of these technologies.

 All items manufactured by Nocturnal Optics come standard with a Lifetime Warranty.